What Crims Don't Want You To Know

 For most people, burglary is distressing.
 For some, it means the loss of precious possessions or items with sentimental value that can't be replaced.
 For others, it means the loss that comes from being uninsured or underinsured, or the inconvenience and time involved with making a claim and waiting while goods are replaced.

-Many victims of burglary say that the biggest impact is the sense of violation - of someone invading their personal, private space.
-It has nothing to do with material or financial loss, and it’s not the same thing as feeling insecure or vulnerable.
+Many victims of burglary say that the biggest impact is the sense of violation - of someone invading their personal, private space, their home.
+It has nothing to do with material or financial loss, and it’s not the same thing as feeling insecure or vulnerable which also happens.

 What Do Burglars Look For?